NAME

 * Patient mode:

--t, --target <file> BFF/PXF file in JSON or YAML format (object or array of 1 object)
+-t, --target <file> JSON/YAML BFF/PXF file (object or single-object array), supports .gz

 Options: